prestodb/presto-dev/README.md

 4. Install microsoft `Extension Pack for Java` and `C/C++ Extension Pack`
 4. Start presto & prestissimo in the container
 5. After the java projects are imported, you can switch open debug panel, choose `Attach to prestissimo` or `Attach to presto` to start debugging

+Note: if you are using vscodium based IDE, please use https://cypherpunksamurai.github.io/vsix-downloader-webui/ to download extension and install